Spreads/Spreads.LMDB/README.md

 for this!
 On May 31st .NET Core 2.1 was finally released - and (by accident) the first version of this library.
 The perfect .NET release with the powerful memory access tools meet the perfect database!

-The library targets .NET Standard 2.0 and have native binaries for Linux, but currently works on Windows only.
-Cannot load Linux's native using old loader library tested long time ago outside Windows.
-(Linux will not be a priority for a couple of weeks.)

 The project has required binaries in `lib` folder - they are native dlls compressed with `deflate` and embedded into the package dll as resources (this often simplifies deployment).
 Source code maybe added later if someone needs it.
-Should work with normal binaries as well if not using two `TryFind` helper methods.
+Should work with original native binaries as well if not using two `TryFind` helper methods.

 # Contributing